-Stay Limits: Camping is limited to 14 consecutive days and a total of 28 cumulative days during both the Memorial Day thru Labor Day season and the winter off-season when camping is on a first come, first served basis.
+Stay Limits: Camping is limited to 14 consecutive days and a total of 28 cumulative days during both the Memorial Day thru Labor Day season and the winter off-season.
 Camping and/or sleeping overnight are prohibited except in designated campsites.

 Walk-in Site Limits: 6 persons (or immediate family), 3 tents and 1 registered vehicle.
 Additional vehicles must be parked in the North Beach parking lot.
 Overnight guests may not exceed the 6 person site limits.

 Group Site Limits: Groups of 7 to 25 people may make reservations year-round up to six months in advance of arrival date.
 Registered group campers may only camp within their designated group site.
-Tent and vehicle numbers are not limited for registered group campers.
-Group camper vehicles must be registered and display a valid campground parking permit.
+Vehicle numbers are limited to 10 vehicles for registered group campers.
+Group camper vehicles must be registered and display a valid campground parking hangtag.

-Entrance Passes, Campground Parking Permits: After entering the park campers must have in their possession a valid entrance pass and display on their vehicle a valid campground parking permit (hangtag).
+Entrance Passes, Campground Parking Permits: After entering the park campers must have in their possession a valid entrance pass and display on their vehicle a valid campground parking hangtag.